ncgriffin/ad-deployment-configuration/README.md

 <h1>Active Directory Deployment and Configuration </h1>

-<p>Building on the first project that set up our simulated Active Directory environment, we now move to the next step in our tutorial series.
-Welcome to the "Active Directory Deployment and Configuration" project, where we explore the details of deploying and refining an Active Directory system.
-This project is designed to impart a fundamental understanding of Active Directory services, emphasizing key aspects such as installation, forest creation, user account administration, domain integration, and customized Remote Desktop access.
+<p>This tutorial is designed to provide a comprehensive understanding of deploying and optimizing an Active Directory system.

 </p>

+<h2>Overview </h2>

+The goal is to install and set up Active Directory on the designated Domain Controller virtual machine and create a new Active Directory forest.
+It includes establishing and managing user accounts with administrative privileges.
+The Client-01 virtual machine will be joined to the domain to ensure seamless communication.
+Remote Desktop access will be configured for non-administrative users to improve accessibility while maintaining security protocols.

 <h2>Prerequisites</h2>

-- <a href="https://github.com/kirkgacias/ad-and-azuresetup"> Preliminary Setup for Active Directory and Network Traffic Analysis between Azure VMs </a>
+- <a href="https://github.com/ncgriffin/ad-azuresetup"> On-premises Active Directory Deployed in the Cloud </a>

-<h2>Key Objectives</h2>
-<h3>Active Directory Installation</h3>

--  Configure and install Active Directory services on the designated Domain Controller virtual machine.

-<h3>Forest Creation</h3>

-- Establish a new Active Directory forest.

-<h3>Administrator Account Creation</h3>

-- Create and administer user accounts with administrative privileges for effective management of the Active Directory environment.

-<h3>Domain Joining</h3>

-- Integrate the Client-01 virtual machine into the established domain, ensuring seamless communication with the Active Directory infrastructure.

-<h3>Remote Desktop Setup</h3>

-- Configure Remote Desktop access specifically tailored for non-administrative users, enhancing user accessibility while maintaining security protocols.